Important information you need to know

 15. TRANSACTIONS MADE IN FOREIGN CURRENCIES

 15.1 If a transaction is made in a currency other than pounds sterling ("foreign currency transaction"), the amount deducted from the Available Balance will be converted to pounds sterling on the day we receive details of that foreign currency transaction.
-We will use a rate set by Mastercard, which will be available on each Business Day and changes in the exchange rate shall take effect immediately.
+We will use a rate set by Mastercard, which will be available on each Working Day and changes in the exchange rate shall take effect immediately.
 Exchange rates can fluctuate and they may change between the time a transaction is made and the time it is deducted from the Available Balance.
 For transactions made within the EEA or in an EEA currency you can find out the Mastercard exchange rate by e-mailing Customer Services.
 We will charge an additional foreign transaction fee for all foreign currency transactions.

 |Fee||Notes||Fees collected from|